Access Management

 Permission scopes hierarchy

-For example, if a user is granted "Analyses Viewer" on the Account scope, the user will have "Analyses Viewer" in all projects under that Account.
+For example, if a user is granted "Analyses Viewer" on the Account scope, the user will have the "Analyses Viewer" role in all projects under that account.

 Roles assigned to users on an instance scope are applied to all accounts and projects within the instance.
 Roles assigned to users on account scope are applied to all projects within the account.